LDS-Data/lds-church-discipline/README.md

 * Michael Barrett—24 Apr 1994—Assistant General Counsel for the CIA—[Excommunicated for disobeying his stake president's order](https://www.mrm.org/michael-j-barrett) to cease [writing letters to the editor](https://www.washingtonpost.com/archive/local/1994/04/25/mormons-remove-va-man/6c2aa907-d04f-4c7f-8b6d-9a663e74a731/) elaborating on unflattering aspects of Mormon history.

-* Brent Metcalfe—1994—Book of Mormon Critic—Excommunicated for _______.
-Edited _New Approaches to the Book of Mormon: Explorations in Critical Methodology_, a collection of critical works on the Book of Mormon. ~~Editor of the anthology "New Approaches to the Book of Mormon," published by Signature Books in Salt Lake City.
-Metcalfe also edited "American Apocrypha," which included the article in which Murphy used genetic research to challenge the Book of Mormon doctrine that American Indians are descendants of ancient Israelite families.
-Metcalfe developed the theory that the Book of Mormon was translated starting at Mosiah and that the first books in the current manuscript were produced later .~~
+* Brent Metcalfe—4?
+Dec 1994—Book of Mormon Critic—[Excommunicated for apostasy, after first being told he was being excommunicated for "conduct unbecoming a member" of the church](https://www.mormonstories.org/podcast/brent-metcalfe-mark-hofmann-salamander-letter-bombings).
+[Edited _New Approaches to the Book of Mormon: Explorations in Critical Methodology_](https://www.latimes.com/archives/la-xpm-1993-06-19-me-4819-story.html), a collection of critical works on the Book of Mormon, upon which his disciplinary council was instigated.

 * [Janice Merrill Allred](https://en.wikipedia.org/wiki/Janice_Merrill_Allred)—9 May 1995—Mormon feminist, September Six collaborator—[Excommunicated for apostasy and teaching false doctrine](https://www.deseret.com/1995/5/11/19174734/lds-excommunicate-feminist-appeal-planned) on account of her teachings identifying Heavenly Mother as the Holy Ghost and thus equal standing to the Father and Christ, and her assertion that it is possible for the LDS church to be led astray.
 She had previously been subject to informal church discipline (probation) in October 1994.
 Her brother-in-law  Paul Toscano was excommunicated prior, and her sister Margaret Toscano was excommunicated subsequently.